corbosiny/AIVO-StreetFigherReinforcementLearning/README.md

 The Trello board containing the current tasks and milestones can be found here: https://trello.com/b/bLHQK3YK/street-fighter-ai

+# About this Project

+## Introduction

+AIVO is a project aimed at making a training platform using OpenAI Gym-Retro to quickly develop custom AI's trained to play Street Fighter 2 Championship Edition using reinforcement learning techniques.
+The name is a play on EVO, short for the evolutionary championship series.
+AIVO stands for the Artifical Intelligence Championship series.

+## Milestones
+This project has two main goals developing the training platform and developing the architecture to run community AI tournaments.

+### Training Platform
+This goal aims to design and implement a clear and concise interface between a backend training environment that handles running the emulator and any custom AI Agent the users want to develop.
+The training environment will ask the Agents for moves when they are able to act, gather training data for use after the game, handle shifting through training states, and log the results of the training over several episodes.
+A user's custom Agent need only inherit from the Agent interface and implement the abstract functions required of it's children.
+The user can implement any functionality on top of those functions as they see fit as long as the interface between the Agent and the training environment is held to.
+The hope is to allow a broad range of AI types and algorithms to be developed that can all make use of the same training platform without having to replicate work done on setting up the backend.

+### Community Tournaments
+This goal aims to design a system wherein user submitted AIs can compete against one another in a simulated tournament to decide upon the best figher.
+These tournaments will be able to be viewed by a human audience over the internet similar to salty bets.

-# Repo Organization
+## Repo Organization
 This section will explain the organization of the repo, if you are trying to install the dependancies then skip to the next section.

-The top level of the repo contains seven main directories:
+The top level of the repo contains five main directories:

 ### src
 This directory contains all of the source related to the engine, machine learning algorithms, and helper scripts

 ### tests
 This directory contains test code for each code file in src.
 RUN_TESTS.py can be run that will run each test in the directory, print the results, and then will return whether testing passed or failed.
-A git hook can be turned on that will auto run this on any push and will reject any push that does not pass the testing.
+Branch protection will auto run this on any merge and will reject any merge that does not pass the testing.

 ### local_models
 This directory contains a set of unique directories containing model checkpoints for each separate model that is trained locally.
 These models are not saved online to avoid merge conflicts.